Neurological Vision Service

 "Someone recently told me they wouldn't have known that I was vision impaired.
 I'm now catching buses, walking through the city - and this is all thanks to the Orientation and Mobility Training I had with the team at Guide Dogs." - Des McNamara, Neurological Vision Services Client

-We have a specialist team of Orientation and Mobility Instructors, Occupational Therapists and Orthoptists, to assist people experiencing vision loss, following a neurological vision loss (NVS) or acquired brain injury (ABI).
+We have a specialist team of Orientation and Mobility Instructors, Occupational Therapists and a Low Vision Specialist to assist people experiencing vision loss, following a neurological vision loss or acquired brain injury (ABI).

-Unlike a vision impairment, which may be caused by disease or injury to the eye itself, vision loss associated with brain injury affects the visual messages, which are interpreted by the brain.
+Unlike a vision impairment, which may be caused by disease or injury to the eye itself, vision loss associated with brain injury affects visual messages interpreted by the brain.

-The most common causes of vision loss, as a result of an Acquired Brain Injury in Australia, are related to stroke, head injury or brain tumour.
+In Australia, the most common causes of vision loss as a result of an acquired brain injury are related to stroke, head injury or brain tumour.

-After a stroke, some people need to learn how to use their vision in a different way.
-Our programs provide strategies to also help make best use of a client's remaining vision.
+After a stroke, people may need to learn how to use their vision in a different way.
+Our team designs individual programs to help people experiencing vision loss as a result of acquired brain injury to live safely.
+Our programs also provide strategies to maximise a person's remaining vision.